From Design to Disclosure: Model

 \section{Model}

 We study a disclosure game in which a sender (she) shares evidence with a receiver (he) who then chooses an action.
-The sender privately observes her type $\theta$ drawn from the compact and convex set $\Theta\subseteq \R^n$ according to the probability measure $F$ that admits a strictly positive density $f$ with respect to the Lebesgue measure on $\R^n$.\footnote{In \Cref{Section-MainFinite}, we show how our results extend to a finitely-supported $F$.} Her type determines what she can say: the sender of type $\theta$ chooses a message in $\mathcal{M}(\theta)\equiv \{m\in \mathcal C: \theta\in m\}$, where $\mathcal C$ denotes the collection of all non-empty closed subsets of $\Theta$.
-We interpret each message as \emph{evidence} in that the statement she makes, such as ``my type is in $m$," must be true.
-Observe that $\mathcal{M}(\theta)$ includes the fully revealing message $\{\theta\}$ (which is available only to type $\theta$), the fully concealing message $\Theta$ (which is available to every type), and a wide range of messages that reveal some but not all information about her type.\footnote{Our specification matches that of \cite{grossman1980disclosure}, \cite{grossman:81-JLE}, and \cite{milgrom1981good}.
-Equivalently, we could have formulated evidence in the space of ``documents,'' as in \cite{lipman1995robust}, \cite{bull2004evidence}, \cite*{hart2017evidence}, and \cite*{ben2019mechanisms}.}
+The sender privately observes her type $\theta$ drawn from the compact set $\Theta\subseteq \R^n$ according to the probability measure $F$ that admits a strictly positive density $f$ with respect to the Lebesgue measure on $\R^n$.
+Her type determines what she can say: the sender of type $\theta$ chooses a message in $\mathcal{M}(\theta)\equiv \{m\in \mathcal C: \theta\in m\}$, where $\mathcal C$ denotes the collection of all non-empty closed subsets of $\Theta$.
+Like \cite{grossman:81-JLE} and \cite{milgrom1981good}, we interpret each message as \emph{evidence} in that any statement the sender makes, such as ``my type is in $m$," must be true.\footnote{Equivalently, we could have formulated evidence in the space of ``documents,'' as in \cite{lipman1995robust}, \cite{bull2004evidence}, \cite*{hart2017evidence}, and \cite*{ben2019mechanisms}.} Observe that $\mathcal{M}(\theta)$ includes the fully revealing message $\{\theta\}$ (available only to type $\theta$), the fully concealing message $\Theta$ (available to every type), and a spectrum of messages that reveal some but not all information about the sender's type.

 After receiving the sender's message, the receiver chooses an action $a$ from a compact metrizable space $A$.
-The sender's payoff is $u_S(a,\theta)$, which is continuous in $a$ for each $\theta$, and the receiver's payoff is $u_R(a,\theta)$, which is upper semicontinuous in $a$ for each $\theta$.
+The sender's payoff $u_S(a,\theta)$ is continuous in $a$ for each $\theta$, while the receiver's payoff $u_R(a,\theta)$ is upper semicontinuous in $a$ for each $\theta$.